Martelao703/Traffic_Signs_Android_App/README.md

 - This Android app, developed using Java in Android Studio, is designed for drivers to receive real-time information about upcoming traffic signs based on their current GPS location.

 - The project was completed as part of my final university assignment, in collaboration with a partner.
-It is based on a desktop application initially developed in C# by university professors, which we analyzed and adapted into this mobile version.
+It is based on a desktop application initially developed in C# with the .NET Framework by university professors, which we analyzed and adapted into this mobile version.

 ## App Description: